”We never take wrestling home” – an interview with Tamás Lőrincz and Viktor Lőrincz

 Tamás: Our parents let us do it, even though they didn't know what it meant to be a professional sportsman, that it was a vocation... and our grandparents had absolutely no idea.
 They asked our parents what we thought not to have chosen a trade.

 He already had both of his children when we were preparing for the Olympics, and my wife and I planned to have the baby after the 2020 Olympics.
 But we hadn't counted on the Olympics being postponed, and we couldn't reschedule at the beginning of 2020 because my daughter was already on the way.
-I was there from the beginning, even at birth, it gave me a lot of energy, the energy I didn't even know existed.
+I was there from the beginning, even at birth, it gave me a lot of energy, the kind of energy I didn't even know existed.

 Tamás: And obviously you need a partner to be there because it's not easy to do it alone with one child, let alone two.
 During the preparation phase, we are at home very rarely, often away for weeks.
 At those times we don't hear news of a fire breaking out, or something exploding or collapsing.
 There needs to be a strong pillar at home for that so that we only have to concentrate on wrestling.